traceo-dev/traceo/README.md

 # Traceo
 Traceo is an open source set of tool for monitoring of application health by collecting and aggregating data from the software.

-# Demo
-App demo can be found [here](http://ec2-3-74-163-234.eu-central-1.compute.amazonaws.com/).

-Credentials: `johndoe`/`Traceo2023!`.

 # Development status
 Not ready for production use.